papivot/k8s-operations/Moving to Distroless.md

 * 1. We start with a temporary/build image - python:3-slim - that has all the relevent shell and Python package manager installed.
 Call it the `build-env`.
 * 2. Create the necessary **directory structure** where to copy the app binaries or where the app would be creating files.
 * 3. ..
 6. Copy the app scripts/files to the temp image.
 * 7. ...
 10. Mark the files executable.
+Not sure if this is needed???
+May be required (TBD)
+* 11. ...
+13. Run PIP to download and install the relevent Python

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU4NjQ2MDU5NCwxODIxNjU5NzY1LDE4MD
+eyJoaXN0b3J5IjpbLTY5MDY3ODAxOCwxODIxNjU5NzY1LDE4MD
 UxNTkyNDNdfQ==
 -->